proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

   - Practice explaining Bitcoin Social Layer (not just Bitcoin)
   - Listen for pain points in conversations (inflation, censorship, control)
   - Offer relevant solution from parallel system
-  - Follow up—invite to meetup, BookMark Breakfast, or Bitcoin business
+  - Follow up—invite to meetup, book club, or Bitcoin business
 - **Approach:** "I used to struggle with that too.
 I found an alternative..."
 - **Outcome:** Bring 3-5 new people into parallel system this year